Sunday 27th September 2020

 As it was in the beginning, is now and shall be forever - Amen

-Hear the Gospel of our Lord Jesus Christ according to Matthew Glory to you, O Lord.
+Hear the Gospel of our Lord Jesus Christ according to Luke Glory to you, O Lord.

 This is the Gospel of the Lord.